Do you find your clients can’t afford you?

 And you need to learn how to address these concerns too.

 1. Identify what your clients most common concerns are.
-You do this by interviewing people in your client market.
+You do this by doing research with people in your client market.
 Or even better, have LOTS of sales conversations.

-2. It’s then essential that you address these concerns during your sales conversations.
+2. You then address these concerns during your sales conversations.
 You might do this directly or indirectly, depending on what you feel the client needs.

-3. You can do this through examples, anecdotes, directly or by asking questions that simultaneously help you get a better understanding of the situation and help the client to see the various options before them more clearly.
+3. You can do this directly, through examples and anecdotes, or by asking questions that simultaneously help you get a better understanding of the situation and help the client to see the various options before them more clearly.

 Because it’s easy to forget that a “No” isn’t only saying no to investing money in your service.
 It is also a “No” to change, or “No” to moving into a better future.
-And part of your job is to make sure the client sees that clearly and understands exactly how you can help them.
+And part of your job is to make sure the client sees that clearly and understands exactly how you can help them, and what they are saying No to when they decide not to move forward.

 I’d love to know if this resonates.
 Do you, like me, find that the very problem you solve is often the reason your client says no?
 I’d love to read your comments below.